 It is our vision to create a community that greatly values natural, historical and cultural heritage.

 Through award-winning programs such as Christmas Candlelight Tour and the Battle of Huck’s Defeat, Historic Brattonsville tells the story of its location from pre-Revolutionary War days, through the Civil War and antebellum period.
-Area residents are descended from the original settlers and African American slaves, and some participate as costumed interpreters at the site.
+Area residents are descended from the original settlers and enslaved African Americans, and some participate as costumed interpreters at the site.

 Historic Brattonsville continues to evolve and improve through the restoration of 1854 Hightower Hall, Colonel Bratton House, the Homestead, and the Brick House, as well as the ongoing development of new programming.

 Main Street Children's Museum

-Main Street Children’s Museum offers fun, educational activities created for ages birth through 6.
+Main Street Children’s Museum offers fun, educational activities created for ages birth through six.

 Make-believe in the pumpkin house, climb to the tip-top of the tree house and sail on the magic ship.
 Enjoy memory-making family experiences and engage your young child in creative, developmental play.
 Main Street Children’s Museum is inspired by the artwork of American illustrator Vernon Grant, who lived and worked in Rock Hill.